RomanTsegelskyi/yummlyr/README.md

 R package with bindings for [Yummly API](developer.yummly.com)

-**NOTE**: Neither this package or its author is affiliated Yummly.
+NOTE: Neither this package or its author is affiliated Yummly.

 Installation
 ============

-Since package has not yet been release to CRAN, you can get it by running
+To install the release version of `yummlyr` from CRAN:

+    install.packages('yummlyr')

+To get the development version from Github:

     devtools::intstall_github("RomanTsegelskyi/yummlyr")